 Two, the vast majority of attacks occurred in California due to natural coyote population distributions.

-The attacks also seemed to follow a pattern where they increased around the times when coyotes would be either pregnant or nursing their pups, and thus they'd be in a position of food stress.
+The attacks also seem to follow a pattern where they increased around the times when coyotes would be either pregnant or nursing their pups, and thus they'd be in a position of food stress.

 This isn't to say that they were attacking humans to eat them, but that over time they've lost their fear of humans.